jecki/DHParser/documentation_src/StepByStepGuide.rst

 In order to setup a new DHParser project, you run the ``dhparser.py``-script with the name of the new project.
 For the sake of the example, let's type::

-    $ python dhparser.py experimental/poetry
+    $ python DHParser/scripts/dhparser.py experimental/poetry
     $ cd experimental/poetry

 This creates a new DHParser-project with the name "poetry" in directory with the same name within the subdirectory "experimental".
 This new directory contains the following files::

-    README.md           - a stub for a readme-file explaiing the project poetry.ebnf         - a trivial demo grammar for the new project example.dsl         - an example file written in this grammar tst_poetry_grammar.py - a python script ("test-script") that re-compiles the grammar (if necessary) and runs the unit tests grammar_tests/01_test_Regular_Expressions.ini      - a demo unit test
+    README.md           - a stub for a readme-file explaining the project poetry.ebnf         - a trivial demo grammar for the new project example.dsl         - an example file written in this grammar tst_poetry_grammar.py - a python script ("test-script") that re-compiles the grammar (if necessary) and runs the unit tests poetryServer.py     - a script that starts the poetry parser as a server which can save startup time among other benefits grammar_tests/01_test_Regular_Expressions.ini      - a demo unit test
     grammar_tests/02_test_Structure_and_Components.ini - another unit test